paypal/fullstack-phone/DEVELOPMENT.md

 ### client/index.js

-This it the Closure-compiled result of processing the files in `src/` with their Closure depenencies.
+This it the Closure-compiled result of processing the files in `src/` with their Closure dependencies.

 How It Works
 ------------